Command Decision (film): Plot

-In 1943, at the Ministry of Information in London, war correspondents Elmer "Brockie" Brockhurst (Charles Bickford) and James Carwood (John Ridgely) of United News attend the daily briefing on bombing missions.
-While the RAF representative announces light losses, the PRO of the Eighth Air Force causes grumbling when his report reveals a record 48 bombers shot down bombing an undisclosed industrial target.
-Carwood questions whether any target could be worth such losses, but Brockhurst retorts that the U.S. 5th Bomb Division commander, Brig.
-Gen. "Casey" Dennis (Clark Gable), loves the war.
-Brockhurst travels to the base of the 32nd Bomb Group, where Dennis has his headquarters, and observes B-17s taking off on another major strike.
-He tries to milk information about the arrest of a decorated (and highly publicized) pilot, Captain Jenks, from T/Sgt.
-Evans (Van Johnson), an assistant in Dennis's office, but Evans cordially rebuffs him.
+In 1943, at the English Ministry of Information, war correspondents Elmer "Brockie" Brockhurst and James Carwood attend the daily bombing mission briefings.
+The RAF representative announces light losses, but the PRO of the Eighth Air Force reports record casualties.
+Carwood asks if any target is worth such losses, and Brockhurst suggests the U.S. commander, Brigadier-General "Casey" Dennis, loves the war.
+Brockhurst travels to Dennis' headquarters, and observes B-17s taking off on a strike.
+He asks Technical Sergeant Evans, a competent NCO in Dennis' office, about the arrest of a high profile pilot named Captain Jenks but gets no response.

-Dennis has an unexpected public relations crisis on his hands as his superior, Maj.
-Gen. Kane (Walter Pidgeon), visits at the same time, bringing Brig.
-Gen. Clifton Garnet (Brian Donlevy) with him.
-Garnet, a West Point classmate of Dennis and brother-in-law to bomb group commander Col. Ted Martin (John Hodiak), has stirred speculation that he has been sent by the Pentagon to replace either Kane or Dennis in command.
-Kane's headquarters also reports that a visiting congressional committee is due, while Garnet pleads for low loss missions because a Global Allocation conference at the Pentagon in three days might curtail more bombers.
+Dennis has three public relations issues on his hands.
+His superior, Major-General Kane, visits with Brigadier-General Clifton Garnet, a West Point classmate of Dennis and brother-in-law of Colonel Ted Martin.
+There is speculation Garnet was sent by the Pentagon to replace either Kane or Dennis.
+Additionally, a visiting congressional committee is due, and Garnet pleads for low loss missions because an imminent joint resources conference at the Pentagon might curtail more bombers.

-Dennis and Brockhurst, old antagonists in conflicts between the military and the press, clash again.
-Kane tries to ameliorate, but when Dennis identifies the targets as Posenleben and Schweinhafen, Kane realizes Dennis has begun Operation Stitch in Kane's absence.
-The return of the day's mission interrupts.
-Losses are more severe than even the day before and Brockhurst cautions against a cover-up.
-Although the 32nd has been decimated, Martin has returned, bearing the bad news that his group attacked the wrong target.
-As Dennis's closest friend, Martin urges him to keep quiet because the two cities are indistinguishable.
-When Dennis instead reveals to Kane that the target struck was a torpedo factory, both Kane and Garnet see an opportunity to promote the mistake as cooperation with the U.S. Navy.
-Brockhurst learns about the mistake.
-To gain his cooperation, Kane decides to trust him with the top secret information that Operation Stitch seeks to destroy factories building a German jet fighter before it can go into service and crush American strategic bombing.
-A third city, Fendelhorst, must also be attacked, and Dennis's is the only bomb division able to reach these targets beyond the range of escorting U.S. fighters.
-A rare stretch of clear weather, about to end, presents an opportunity to complete the operation before the Luftwaffe can mount an impenetrable defense.
+Dennis and Brockhurst are old antagonists and clash again over the role of the press.
+Kane tries to keep the peace, but when Dennis identifies the targets as Posenleben and Schweinhafen, Kane realizes Dennis has begun a highly sensitive operation in his absence.
+Dennis' bombers suffer heavy losses and Brockhurst cautions against a cover-up.
+Martin reports that the group attacked the wrong target and urges Dennis to keep quiet because the two cities are indistinguishable.
+Dennis instead reveals to Kane that the target struck was a torpedo factory, and both Kane and Garnet see an opportunity to promote the mistake as cooperation with the U.S. Navy.
+Brockhurst learns about the mistake and to gain his cooperation Kane decides to trust him with the top secret information that their plan seeks to destroy factories building a German jet fighter before it can go into service and ruin American strategic bombing.
+A third city, Fendelhorst, must also be attacked, and Dennis's is the only unit positioned to reach the target, beyond range of protective fighter escort.
+A brief stretch of clear weather presents the opportunity to complete the operation before the Luftwaffe can mount an impenetrable defense.